 - Display objectives

-- The arrow_back-icon: Navigate back to the previous question or participant, depending if you chose to Review per student or Review per question.
+- The arrow_back-icon: Navigate back to the previous question or participant, depending if you chose to Review per participant or Review per question.

 - Question buttons: Click the button to go directly to that question.